sadsfae/ansible-elk/README.md

 **What does it do?**
    - Automated deployment of a full ELK stack (Elasticsearch, Logstash, Kibana)
-     * Uses nginx as a reverse proxy for Kibana
+     * Uses Nginx as a reverse proxy for Kibana
      * Generates SSL certificates for filebeat or logstash-forwarder
      * Adds either iptables or firewalld rules if firewall is active
      * Tunes Elasticsearch heapsize to half your memory